quinb96/PhoneSploitGui/README.md

 **PhoneSploitGui is a GUI version of the CLI tool PhoneSploit used to manage android devices that have USB Debugging enabled.
 Which was created by metachar but is no longer available.
 There are 20+ functions to PhoneSploitGui.
 PhoneSploitGui uses ADB which must be installed to your device in order for it to run.
 Works for Windows, Linux and Mac OS.**

+_PhoneSploitGui WILL appear to be frozen.
+However it's not.
+I made this using tkinter which doesn't utilize threads which would have it be able to do more than 1 task.
+Because of this, you have to wait for one of the functions to finish first before using the program again.
+Graphics will appear weird when a task is in process.
+I'll use a better gui toolkit next time.

 # Installing PhoneSploitGui
 # Windows
 * **First, unzip the adb.rar file.
 This archive contains the files needed for adb to run and the adb program itself.
 Files must be extracted to the PhoneSploitGui folder because PhoneSploitGui looks for adb in the root of the folder.**